 Many Georgians love spending time on the water.
 They enjoy fishing, water skiing, and using personal watercrafts to enjoy the numerous lakes and rivers throughout the state.
 This means that people are spending their personal loans on boats and boating equipment.

 The home improvement sector has been on the rise over the past decade and is now a $300 billion a year industry.
 As more and more people in Georgia renovate and remodel their homes, more of them are taking out personal loans for both large and small home projects.
-Expanding their kitchens, building swimming pools, adding decks and porches, or purchasing storage buildings are some of the ways personal loans are being used.
+Expanding their kitchens, building swimming pools, adding decks and porches, or purchasing storage buildings are some of the ways people are using online personal loans.

 The used car industry is a $370 billion dollar business.
 More than twice as many used cars are sold each year as new cars.
 Sales of used vehicles make up nearly half of all the car sales in the U.S. These sales are also the largest of any retail segment.
 Purchasing used vehicles is also another way Georgians are using their Personal Loans.